charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 Deploy Ubuntu on the microk8s-ubuntu model with the following specifications:

 ```
-juju deploy ubuntu --series=focal --constraints="mem=16G cores=8 root-disk=50G"
+juju deploy ubuntu microk8s --series=focal --constraints="mem=16G cores=8 root-disk=50G"
 ```

+The above command deploys the ubuntu charm as an application called microk8s.

-To deploy microk8s on ubuntu, access the unit ubuntu using `juju ssh ubuntu/0` and follow the configuration steps available at: <https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s#heading--configure-microk8s>
+To deploy microk8s on ubuntu, access the unit ubuntu using `juju ssh microk8s/0` and follow the configuration steps available at: <https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s#heading--configure-microk8s>

 After configuring microk8s, export its kubeconfig file to your current directory:

 ```
-juju ssh ubuntu/0 -- microk8s config > microk8s-config.yaml
+juju ssh microk8s/0 -- microk8s config > microk8s-config.yaml
 ```

-Now, register microk8s as a Juju cloud:
+Now, register microk8s as a Juju cloud (see "[juju add-k8s"](https://juju.is/docs/juju/juju-add-k8s) for details on the add-k8s command):

 ```
 KUBECONFIG=microk8s-config.yaml juju add-k8s microk8s
 ```

-Create a new model for cos-lite on this cloud and deploy cos-lite:
+Create a new model for cos-lite on the microk8s cloud and deploy the cos-lite charm:

 ```
 juju add-model cos-lite microk8s